flet-dev/website/blog/2025-10-01-introducing-declarative-ui-in-flet.md

 UI = f(state)
 ```

-This makes code simpler, predictable, and easier to reason about.
+This makes the code simpler, more predictable, and easier to reason about.

 ## Declarative Hello World